 And there’s homemade vegan Peanut Butter Cups in case you’d like to do it all from scratch.

 Or you can just crack open a tub of gluten-free refrigerated cookie dough and within 5 minutes, these two-ingredient wonders are ready to bake.
+Easy cookie bar recipes with few ingredients are my favorite!

 The most time consuming part of the recipe is unwrapping 9 peanut butter cups.